CALL FOR PAPERS

 It is an opportunity to engage with respectable professors and discuss with them the very latest research projects they could be working on.

-Delegates will have the choice of receiving the conference proceedings as either a hard cover book or in digital format on a USB flash drive.
-The USB flash drive will additionally contain proceedings from previous conferences in this series.
+Delegates will have the choice of receiving the conference proceedings as either a hard cover book or in digital format on a CD.
+The CD will additionally contain proceedings from previous conferences in this series.

 Indexing and Archiving Papers presented at IEREK conferences regularly appear in notable reviews, publications and databases, including referencing and abstract.